-The Schwinn 130 Upright impressed our testers and took home our Editor's Choice award for being the best affordable exercise bike we tested.
+The Schwinn 130 Upright impressed our testers and was the best affordable exercise bike we tested.
 This upright style bike provides a near gym-quality workout with 20 levels of resistance that provide a huge range of difficulty for all fitness levels.
-It also comes with 22 programs that include profile courses, heart rate control, fitness tests, and custom programs.
+It comes with 22 programs that include profile courses, heart rate control, fitness tests, and custom workouts.
 The DualTrack display shows you everything pertaining to your workout at a glance, and the controls are intuitive and user-friendly.
 The console also has useful features like a 3-speed adjustable fan, a device shelf, USB charging, an auxiliary input, and built-in speakers.
 The 130 Upright also comes with a comfortable seat with a huge range of height adjustment, adjustable pedal straps, and integrated transport wheels.

 We didn't find much we didn't like about the 130 Upright and our gripes are few.
 It was relatively time-consuming to put together, and it is moderately heavy, which makes moving it anywhere you can't roll it a somewhat awkward task.
 While it was far from the largest model we tested, it still has a moderately large footprint.
 We are aware that the upright style may not be for everyone, and those with mobility issues or who prefer a more relaxed seated position may want to look elsewhere.
 It is also among the most expensive models we tested, but in this case, we feel the expense is justified considering its excellent exercise quality, features, comfort, and user interface.

 Read review: Schwinn 130 Upright Bike